drestwn/Idea-Mockup/README.md

 npx nodemon app.js
 ```

-for the server you can check through router
+for the server you can readme.md file on the idea-server folder